 - Pain and suffering

-In many St. Louis drugged driver accident cases, it is also possible for plaintiffs to receive punitive damages from the party who caused the accident.
+In many St. Louis, MO drugged driver accident cases, it is also possible for plaintiffs to receive punitive damages from the party who caused the accident.
 Punitive damages in Missouri can only be awarded when a defendant acted “with a deliberate and flagrant disregard for the safety of others”, which DUI with drugs accidents certainly qualify as.